zpzim/SCAMP/README.md

     * "-r [global tile row]" : allows you to specify the tile row where this join starts, assuming that it is part of some larger join, this is required if you use -f
     * "-c [global tile col]" : allows you to specify the tile column where this join starts, assuming that it is part of some larger join, this is required if you use -f
 * By default, if no devices are specified, SCAMP will run on all available devices
+* cmake provides support for clang-tidy (when you build) and clang-format (using build target clang-format) to use these please make sure clang-tidy and clang-format are installed on your system

 # AWS operation
 * This framework can be used with [AWS Batch](https://aws.amazon.com/batch) to distribute the computation to a cluster of p2 or p3 instances